mmerickel/pyramid_auth_demo/docs/object_security.rst

 Isn't This Just Traversal?
 Why Even Bother With URL Dispatch?
 -------------------------------------------------------------

-It's very very close to traversal.
+It's very close to traversal.
 The traversal machinery is executed whether using URL Dispatch or Traversal.
 The difference is simply how `view lookup` occurs.
 When using Traversal, the computed context and view name are the key factors in determining which view is executed.
 In